AbhijnanVegi/Kurkure/Group Assignment -1.md

      - Char(10), Choices = (SMALL, MEDIUM, LARGE, ANY), Not NULL
    - Prizes : Prize Money allocated to the event
      - Integer, Not NULL

-6. Accommodation
+6. Result

-   - Accommodation_id : Unique Id of the kennel
+   - Result_id : Unique ID of the result
-     - Integer > 0, Not NULL
+     - Integer > 0, Not NULL, Unique

-   - Size : Size of the kennel
-     - Char(10), Choices = (SMALL,MEDIUM,LARGE), Not NULL
-   - Rent : Rent price of the kennel
+   - Score : Score given to the dog
      - Integer, Not NULL
-   - Availability : Boolean determining the availability of kennel
-     - Boolean, Not NULL

 ### Weak Entities